Monuments and sculptures honoring Greek Mythology in Australia are all over the place.

-In April 2015 a modern 4-metre (13 ft) bronze statute of Nike was unveiled, with the sword pointing downwards instead of upwards, after Zeus had been using the previous uplifted sword for lightning-bolt target practice.
+In April 2015 a modern 4-metre (13 ft) bronze statue of Nike was unveiled, with the sword pointing downwards instead of upwards, after Zeus used the previous uplifted sword for lightning-bolt target practice.

-Nike – This very unusual 25 tonne painted steel abstract sculpture was created to honour the steel industry.
-You can find it in Wollongong, however you won’t know that it’s Nike unless someone tells you.
+Nike – This very unusual 25-tonne painted steel abstract sculpture was created to honor the steel industry.
+You can find it in Wollongong, however, you won’t know that it’s Nike unless someone tells you.

 Neptune – Resting on the roof of Neptune House (The old Fish Market) at 1 The Close, Riverside, Newcastle.

-Nike – The Nike (Kougioumtzis) is an abstract sculpture that has been donated to every host city of the Olympics since 1996, so I’m assuming it’s hiding somewhere in Sydney.
+Nike – The Nike (Kougioumtzis) is an abstract sculpture that has been donated to every host city of the Olympics since 1996, so I’m assuming it is hiding somewhere in Sydney.

 Does this mean that the Australian Government or those in the know 100% back the Greek Gods?

-For anyone that’s interested, yes, the Greek Gods definitely created beautiful women.
+For anyone interested, yes, Greek Gods definitely created beautiful women.